• Home

 Centro Merida is easily walkable.

 But to go further afield or even a short distance during a particularly hot afternoon, consider taking an Uber.
 It’s a safe way to get around Merida and they’re frequent.
 Ubers can be particularly convenient if your Spanish isn’t good enough to explain directions since you input the destination in the app.
 You can use the same Uber app in Merida that works for you at home.
 Just ensure you have a local or international data plan on your phone.
-Most rides around Centro come out to $40 pesos (under $2 USD).
+Most rides around Centro come out to $50 pesos (~$2.50 USD).

 Taxis are also available in Merida.